MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_registration_information.md

 ### -field Counters

 An array of descriptors for the counters of this counterset.
-The information from the descriptors used when extracting counter values from data blocks provided by calls to `PcwCreateInstance` or `PcwAddInstance`.
+The information from the descriptors will be used when extracting counter values from data blocks provided by calls to `PcwCreateInstance` or `PcwAddInstance`.

 ### -field Callback